 After a lifetime working in the field of well-being and personal transformation, the Three Principles understanding transformed and simplified my work, and has formed the basis of all my workshops, trainings and individual consulting work since 2011.
 I was fortunate to train with two of the pioneers in this field, Dr Mark Howard and Cathy Casey, and was inspired by the simplicity, consistency and sustainability of a principles-based approach.

-“I can honestly say that the Key to Mental & Emotional Health workshop with Ian was probably the most profound I’ve ever attended.”
+“I can honestly say that the workshop was probably the most profound I’ve ever attended.”

 — Claire Stilling, London

-Whether you would like to learn the principles of innate mental health for your own benefit or are interested in how this understanding can be of help to others, this virtual workshop will provide a comprehensive introduction.
+Whether you would like to learn or deepen your understanding of the principles of innate mental health for your own benefit or to help others, this workshop will provide a comprehensive foundation.

-All enquiries regarding the workshop, please contact Ian Watson
+All enquiries regarding the workshop, please contact the local organiser Dawn Keyse